 How do Calgary car insurance quotes compare to other cities in Alberta?

-While Alberta drivers may not pay as much as drivers in Ontario and Alberta, it doesn’t mean cheap auto insurance is easy to find.
+While Alberta drivers may not pay as much as drivers in Ontario and British Columbia, it doesn’t mean cheap auto insurance is easy to find.
 Calgary is in the top five most expensive cities in Alberta to purchase car insurance.

 The most expensive cities to purchase car insurance in Alberta are: